 It’s a biological process that uses the latest technologies and proven scientific methods to ensure treated water is environmentally sound.

 About Our Treatment Plant

 The plant began operation in 1948 and has expanded extensively, today located on Waterloo Avenue.
 It is one of the most advanced wastewater treatment plants in North America and complies with strict permit regulations set out by the B.C.
 Ministry of Environment.
 The facility also accepts wastewater from both private septic systems and the OK Falls treatment plant within the neighbouring Regional District area.

 Take a Tour

 Are you curious to learn more about the wastewater treatment process?
-Contact us to arrange a tour!
-We’re happy to show people around the facility, whether you’re a school group or other members of the community.
+We’re happy to show people around the facility, whether you’re part of a school group or other members of the community.
 Find out more about tours available.

 We can all takes steps to prevent clogs and odours in our drains and sewers.
 Did you know that if grease and other cooking oils are poured down the drain, it can cause clogging in your pipes and even a sewer backup?
 Visit our Unflushables page to learn more about what you can – and can’t – put down the drains.

 - A biological nutrient removal process removes phosphorus and nitrogen.